panosstav/panosstav.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Panagiotis.
 I am a graduate with a diploma (joint degree B.Sc. & M.Sc.) from [School of Naval Architecture and Marine Engineering](http://www.naval.ntua.gr/) at the [National Technical University of Athens](https://www.ntua.gr/en/) (NTUA).
-My thesis title was: "Operational Assessment of Marine Diesel Generators using Data".
+My thesis title was: "Operational Assessment of Marine Diesel Generators using Data", in which I deployed data analytics tools and regression analysis.

-I am a former chartering intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I worked in the financial markets and global trade.
+Moreover, being a former Chartering Intern at [Latsco Marine Management Inc.](https://www.latsco.com/en), I worked in the shipping financial markets and global trade.
+I coducted voyage and time charter calculations involved in route planning, cost optimization, and risk management.

-I am currently working as a junior marine engineer at Technomar Shipping Inc., which is the manager of [Global Ship Lease Inc.](https://www.globalshiplease.com/) (NYSE: GSL).
+I am currently working as a Junior Marine Engineer at Technomar Shipping Inc., which is the manager of [Global Ship Lease Inc.](https://www.globalshiplease.com/) (NYSE: GSL).
 I oversee various technical aspects involved in the operation and maintenance of bulk carrier vessels.
-My responsibilities encompass mechanical engineering, data analytics, budgeting, and commercial troubleshooting.
+My responsibilities encompass mechanical engineering, predictive planned maintenance, data analytics, and budgeting solutions.